Hildebrand Law, P.C. mobile logo

 Further, the continuation of the child support order is necessary to manage the parent’s shared responsibility of paying for medical expenses and claiming tax exemptions consistent with the Guidelines.
 The Court concluded the trial court erred by terminating support rather than recalculating the amount.

 If you have questions about overpayment of child support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.